 The first thing to note about this high quality 7-inch fish finder is the MEGA down imaging feature.
 It offers three times the output of standard down imaging sonar and provides great clarity of what’s below your boat.

 Moreover, this fish finder also includes Dual Spectrum CHIRP that gives you two options of how to search the underwater.
-You can either choose a wide mode or narrow mode.
+You can either choose a wide mode or a narrow mode.
 The first one will give you more coverage and the second one more detail.
 Additionally, there’s a full mode that allows you to select the preferred frequency within the available interval.

-When it comes to depth capability, the system can scan up to 1,200 feet in 2D, 350 feet with down imaging and 125 feet with MEGA down imaging.
+When it comes to depth capability, the system can scan up to 1,200 feet in 2D, 350 feet with down imaging, and 125 feet with MEGA down imaging.

 In addition to sonar, this device also provides navigation.
 It includes basic charts with over 10,000 lakes and coastal coverage of the U.S. The basemap also provides a clear view of underwater terrain and marked points of interest.

 If you would like to get more advanced navigation features, you can also upgrade this unit with a Navionics or LakeMaster database.